lppllppl920/EndoscopyDepthEstimation-Pytorch/README.md

 This code is only experimental and not ready for clinical applications.

-Authors is not responsible for any accidents related to this repository.
+Authors are not responsible for any accidents related to this repository.